-The Advanced Forming Research Centre (AFRC) is a collaborative venture between the University of Strathclyde, Scottish Enterprise, the Scottish Government, and leading multinational engineering firms including Barnes Aerospace, Boeing, Rolls-Royce and TIMET.
-A £30M investment in plant and equipment in a bespoke building near Glasgow International Airport enables the development of forming and forging technologies to support the design and manufacture of new products for many sectors.
+The Advanced Forming Research Centre (AFRC) is a collaborative venture between the University of Strathclyde, Scottish Enterprise, the UK Government and leading multinational engineering firms.
+The £35million facility focuses on developing forming and forging technologies to support the development of high integrity components.

 The AFRC is part of the UK High Value Manufacturing Catapult established based on support from UK and Scottish Governments in recognition of the importance of manufacturing to the UK economy.

 The Advanced Forming Research Centre houses over £16million worth of equipment, built to industry's specifications.

 We have 8 Laboratories and 2 Workshops where we can heat, shape, finish, measure, test and analyse a variety of metal parts and components.